2020–21 UEFA Champions League knockout phase: Format

-For the quarter-finals and semi-finals, teams from the same city were not scheduled to play at home on the same day or on consecutive days, due to logistics and crowd control.
-To avoid such scheduling conflict, if the two teams were drawn to play at home for the same leg, the order of legs of the tie involving the team with the lower domestic ranking in the qualifying season was reversed from the original draw.
+For the quarter-finals and semi-finals, teams from the same city were not scheduled to play at home on the same day or consecutive days, due to logistics and crowd control.
+To avoid such scheduling conflict, if the two teams were drawn to play at home for the same leg, the order of legs of the tie involving the team which was not titleholders of Champions League or Europa League (or lower-tier, if both were continental titleholders), or the team with the lower domestic ranking in the qualifying season (if neither team were continental title holder) was reversed from the original draw.

 Schedule

 The schedule was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).

 Bracket

 Round of 16

 The draw for the round of 16 was held on 14 December 2020, 12:00 CET.

 Summary

 The first legs were played on 16, 17, 23 and 24 February, and the second legs were played on 9, 10, 16 and 17 March 2021.